 Early Learning Coalition of Alachua County

 As part of the School Readiness program, regular screenings and assessments help identify children who may have special needs and help parents address these needs early, giving children the best chance of success.
 Nearly 2,200 children and their families are served by School Readiness Programs in Alachua County each year.
+ELC also administers the Voluntary Pre-Kindergarten (VPK) that is available for free to all Florida 4-year-old children.

 At the CHILD Center, ELC, together with UF’s Anita Zucker Center for Excellence in Early Childhood Studies, are working to apply the Zucker Center’s Practice Based Coaching Model at many of the ELC provider sites, and to transform the access and quality of professional development available to early childhood education and care providers across the state.

-For more information about the Early Learning Coalition of Alachua County, visit their website at http://elcalachua.org.
+For more information about the Early Learning Coalition of Alachua County, visit their website at http://elcalachua.org

 Children’s Trust of Alachua County